edoardoramalli/KGE_Quality/README.md

 ```
 ### `Data_Collection`
+The main scripts are:
+- `downloadDatasets.py` routine downloads datasets pre-divided in training, test and validation test.
+- `margeDatasets.py` merges the pre-defined training, test and validation splits into a single dataset.
-Routine to download datasets and then split them five times in training, test and validation set.
+- `createSplits.py` splits the datasets 5 times in training, test and validation set, according to a random seed.

 The folder `Datasets_Complete` contains the full datasets and the splits used for this work.

 ### `Ablation`

 ### `Measure`